Geethika-tech/portfolio/README.md

 # Portfolio
-This website gives info about my projects, work experience, education and contact information
+This website gives info about my projects, work experience, and contact information